Gabaldonlab/perSVade/README.md

 2. Read depth-based Copy Number Variation (CNV) calling.
 CNVs are one type of SVs where there is an alteration in the genomic content (deletions or duplications).
 The SV calling feature of perSVade (point 1) identifies some CNVs (insertions, tandem duplications, deletions and complex inverted SVs) but it can miss others (i.e.: whole-chromosome duplications or regions with unknown types of rearrangements yielding CNVs). perSVade also includes a pipeline to call CNVs from read-depth alterations.
 For example, regions with 0x or 2x read-depth as compared to the mean of the genome can be called duplications, or deletions, respectively.
 A straight forward implementation of this concept to find CNVs is challenging because many genomic features drive variability in read depth independently of CNV.
 In order to solve this, perSVade calculates the relative coverage for bins of the genome and corrects the effect of the GC content, mappability and distance to the telomere (using non-parametric regression as in https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-014-0100-8).
 This corrected coverage is used by `CONY`, `AneuFinder` and/or `HMMcopy` to call CNVs across the genome. perSVade generates consensus CNV calls from the three programs taking always the most conservative copy number for each bin of the genome.
 For example, if the used programs disagree on the copy number of a region the closest to 1 will be taken as the best estimate.

 3. Small variant (SNPs and IN/DELs) and gene CNV calling. perSVade includes an option to run a pipeline that performs small variant calling and calculation of read depth for each gene.
 It runs any of `freebayes`,  `GATK HaplotypeCaller` and/or `bcftools call` for small variant calling and integrates the results into .tab and .vcf files.
-It runs `mosdepth` for each gene (it requires a .gff file from the user).
+It also runs `mosdepth` to get the coverage for this gene (it requires a .gff file from the user).

 4. Integration of read-depth based CNVs and SVs into a single .vcf file.
 This is a file that is focused on showing the alteration of SVs on specific genomic regions (see the section "Output" for more details).
 It also removes redundant calls between the CNVs identified with `gridss`+`clove` and those derived from